paulosomaini/xtreg2way/README.md

 ## Whats in this repo?

-* R
+* R/
     * This folder contains all R code for the `xtreg2way` function, as well as helper functions
-* man
+* man/
     * This folder contains function documentation.
     * This documentation is automatically built using `roxygen2`.
 To edit the documentation:
         * Edit the documentation in each function's R/... file
         * Run `devtools::document()` from an R console
         * Save and push this updated documentation
-* tests
+* tests/
      * This folder currently contains a single test, under tests/testthat/test_xtreg2way.R
-* vignettes
+* vignettes/
      * This folder contains a single vignette, which is an RMarkdown file containing example code.